mdn/content/files/en-us/web/privacy/state_partitioning/index.md

 ##### Disable Web Compatibility Features

-Setting `privacy.antitracking.enableWebcompat` to `false` will **disable** all ETP and State Partitioning web compatiblity features.
+Setting `privacy.antitracking.enableWebcompat` to `false` will **disable** all ETP and State Partitioning web-compatibility features.
 Disabling these features can be useful when testing, to ensure your website is fully compatible with the State Partitioning mechanism in Firefox and it does not rely on temporary heuristics.